The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: The Mahler measure of four-variable exact polynomials and special -values of surfaces

-Let us recall the following result of Livné. \begin{thm}[{\textbf{Livné's modularity theorem}, \cite{Liv94}}] Let $X$ be a singular $K3$ surface over $\Qbb$ (not necessary has Picard rank 20 over $\Qbb$).
+Let us recall the following result of Livné. \begin{thm}[{\textbf{Livné's modularity theorem}, \cite{Liv94}}] Let $X$ be a singular $K3$ surface over $\Qbb$ (not necessarily having Picard rank 20 over $\Qbb$).
 Then there is a modular form of weight 3 such that

 \end{thm}